xinadi/QML.jl/README.md

 # QML
 Small example for starting an interface to [Qt5 QML](http://qt.io/).
 It uses the [`CppWrapper`](https://github.com/barche/CppWrapper) package to expose C++ classes.
-Current functionality allows loading a simple QML file.
+Current functionality allows loading a simple QML file and calling a Julia function without arguments returning either a `FLoat64` or an `Int64`.

 ## Installation
 This was tested on Linux and OS X. You need `cmake` in your path for installation to work.